Dialpad LogoDialpad Logo Icon

 Chatbots can also help you qualify leads in real-time.
 Anonymous visitors to your website have all come from different sources, but they have one thing in common; they’re interested in your business and its products or services.
 Chatbots can help guide prospective customers to find the information or products they’re looking for more easily.

 This type of guidance in real-time can help personalize the shopping experience and lead to more conversions too.
-For example, your chatbot could point out promotions and discount codes that someone window shopping virtually on your website may miss, which increases the likelihood of purchase.
+For example, your enterprise chatbot could point out promotions and discount codes that someone window shopping virtually on your website may miss, which increases the likelihood of purchase.
 Alternatively, you could place a chatbot in the check-out page of your site to answer questions and alleviate cart abandonment.

 Cost savings